KiritoFH/Agentic_AI_Workshop_3/3-workshop/README.md

 ```

 # Note
-Replace OPENAI_API_KEY with your own openai api key
+Replace OPENAI_API_KEY with your own openai api key in .env